elieserdejesus/JamTaba/README.md

 ![JamTaba](http://jamtaba-music-web-site.appspot.com/img/Jamtaba_2_1_0_jamming.png)

 JamTaba can be used as a **standalone** software, **VST** *(Windows)* or **AU** *(Mac OSX)* plugin.
-Using the standalone version you can use your audio and MIDI devices and load VST/AU plugins inside JamTaba (JamTaba standalone is a VST/AU host).
-Using the VST/AU plugin you can use JamTaba in your preferred DAW and send your audio tracks to JamTaba, and Jamtaba will stream these audio tracks to *ninjam servers*.
-Off course JamTaba will receive and play the other musicians audio streams, so you can play with others and have some fun playing online!
+Using the standalone version you can use your camera, audio and MIDI devices and load VST/AU plugins inside JamTaba (JamTaba standalone is a VST/AU host).
+Using the VST/AU plugin you can use JamTaba in your preferred DAW and send your audio/video to JamTaba, and Jamtaba will stream these contents to *ninjam servers*.
+Off course JamTaba will receive and play the other musicians audio/video streams, so you can play with others and have some fun playing online!

-At moment JamTaba standalone works for Windows, Mac OSX (10.7+) and Linux.
-The VST plugin is available for windows only (32 and 64 bits) and since version 2.0.19 an Audio Unit (AU) plugin is available for Mac OSX users.
+## User Manual
 More information and User's manual are here : https://github.com/elieserdejesus/JamTaba/wiki

-***
+## Compatibility
+At moment JamTaba standalone works for Windows (*Windows XP is not supported since v.
+2.1.0*), Mac OSX (10.7+) and Linux.
+The **VST plugin** is available for windows only (32 and 64 bits) and an **Audio Unit (AU) plugin** is available for Mac OSX users.

 ## Tools and dependencies
 JamTaba is builded using **Qt framework**.
 We are using Qt for GUI, threads, sockets, json, http requests, file handling, etc.